- What are the advantages of having a company car?

 In conclusion, is it worth having a company car?

 We are going to say yes.
-Despite the rise in company car tax, leasing through your business is still cheaper.
-You also have the business benefits to leasing that you do not get if you lease privately.
-And these benefits can outweigh the fact that you have to pay company car tax.
+Despite the rise in company car tax, leasing through your business will still cost less.
+You also have the business benefits to leasing that you do not get if you lease privately, and these benefits can outweigh the fact that you have to pay Company Car Tax.

 READY TO LEASE YOUR NEW CAR?